 Take advantage of your profile to establish your authority in geographic information, map design, app development, and so on.
 Useful descriptive information includes your first and last name, the organization you belong to, contact information, and your areas of expertise and interests.
 Adding an image that represents you or your organization will help personalize your description.

 Identify authoritative content

-Within your portal, administrators and content curators (members who have privileges to view all content and update it) can label content authoritative.
+Within your portal, administrators and content curators (members who have privileges to view all content and update it) can designate items as authoritative.
 When portal members look for content, they can filter for authoritative content.

 The following steps describe a workflow you could implement in your organization to identify and assure content is authoritative before labeling it as such:

 - Create a group for the purpose of nominating items as authoritative.
 Group members can share items they consider authoritative with that group.

 - Configure the group to allow members to contribute to it.

 - Decide whether the group is open to the entire organization or to only a few members using a combination of the two group settings, Who can view this group? and Who can join this group?.